Moving Firewood

 Contact:

-First, refer to the EAB Symptoms Checklist and then call the Tennessee Dept. of Agriculture's Consumer and Industry Services Division at 800-628-2631.
+Call the Tennessee Dept. of Agriculture's Consumer and Industry Services Division at 800-628-2631.

 Virginia: